galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 **3 - DataSources**

-Data sources define where load things from.
-In this case I have used the \`apollo-datasource-rest\` to link our REST APIs.
+DataSources define where to load things from.
+In this case I have used the `apollo-datasource-rest` to link with the REST APIs.
+It is used by the resolver that we talked above.

 ```javascript
 //dataSource.js